asnaeb/esbuild-css-modules-plugin/README.md

     outdir: 'static/js',
     bundle: true
     plugins: [cssModulesPlugin({
         // Optional.
-Will emit a single `.css` file containing all of the css modules content.
+Will emit a `.css` bundle containing all of the imported css.
         emitCssBundle: {
             // Optional.
 Defaults to the value of `outdir`
             path: 'static/css',